 Fresh air and walks helped and I also needed to keep as mobile as possible.
 Work were absolutely amazing with me and Tess, Lizzie and Andrew were so caring!
 As were all my colleagues, but I have to really thank my bosses.
 I was so scared, but never showed it and they helped me so much.

 When I got to 18 weeks pregnant, I then had a scan every two weeks.
 When my OH couldn’t come, my mum, sister and OH’s mum came with me, at separate times.
 This was really nice, so they got to experience it with me.
-A dad can only have around 3/4 days off work to attend scans, and they don’t allow extra days for when you need more, which is hard.

 I was still so sick as I got past 20 weeks and my bump was getting very big!